 - Paget’s disease

-From 1st April 2021, the following fees will apply for consultations with one of the arthritisCARE Rheumatologists.
+The following fees apply for consultations with one of the arthritisCARE Rheumatologists.

 Initial Consultation Fees